-Unbelievably easy homemade protein bars with only four ingredients!
-Chewy and loaded with almond butter and honey flavors – gluten free and dairy free.
 Add them to your stock of snacks, like my strawberry cashew energy bites, almond butter pretzel bites, apple pie energy bites, coconut lemon poppy seed energy bites, and chocolate pecan pie energy bites.

-These homemade protein bars are so easy to whip up and keep in the fridge, you’re going to have a hard time not making them in gigantic batches.
-The recipe below makes 8 bars, so if you want to make more, just double up!
+These homemade protein bars are so easy to whip up and keep in the fridge, that you're going to have a hard time not making them in gigantic batches.

 You can wrap them individually in parchment paper and plastic wrap and stack them in a container in the fridge so that you can grab and go during the week.